caaatisgood/macrocosmos-fe-test/README.md

 - a dummy API at `src/server/backend.ts` which returns a JSON object containing **fictional data about miners on the Bittensor network**.
 - a route for client-side fetching at `src/app/api/route.ts`.
 - a `Miner` type at `src/types/miner.types.ts`, which can be used both server and client-side.
-- a route for client-side fetching at `src/pages/api/miners/route.ts`.
+- a route for data fetching at `src/pages/api/miners/route.ts`.
 - a Layout component that wraps the entire application at `src/app/layout.tsx`.
 - a Page component that contains the main content of the application at `src/app/page.tsx`.